bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 important one might be that it allows to implement almost everything in the language itself.
 Only the transformation to actual machine code or another intermediate representation has to deal with _"native"_ (foreign language) code.
-This allows to share bruno code very target platform and VM independent.
+This allows to share bruno code mostly target platform and VM independent.

 #### Tagged Forms _(Runtime Type Annotations)_
-By convention any expression from with an [atom](#atoms) as its first tuple element is understood as (type) tagged form.
+By convention any expression form with an [atom](#atoms) as its first tuple element is understood as (type) tagged form.
 The atom _tag_ is similar to an explicit type _annotation_ for that form: